 NOTE Observation type allows describing the formalism, encoding, etc. to be expected when accessing objects associated to the Observation.

-NOTE Multiple types may be applied to one Observation, e.g. in the case where the Observation is being typed both by the Domain (feature-of-interest geometry) as well as Range (result type)..
+NOTE Multiple types may be applied to one Observation, such as in the case where the Observation is being typed both by the Domain (feature-of-interest geometry) as well as Range (result type).

 Attribute parameter